chickensoft-games/GodotPackage/README.md

 ![Fix Spelling](docs/spelling_fix.png)

-### 📦 Publish
+### 📦 Release

-The included workflow in [`.github/workflows/publish.yaml`](.github/workflows/publish.yaml) can be manually dispatched when you're ready to publish your package to Nuget.
+The included workflow in [`.github/workflows/release.yaml`](.github/workflows/publish.yaml) can be manually dispatched when you're ready to make a new release.
+Once you specify `major`, `minor`, or `patch` for the version bump strategy, the workflow will build your package with the updated version and release it on both GitHub and nuget.

 The accompanying [`.github/workflows/auto_release.yaml`](.github/workflows/auto_release.yaml) will trigger the publish workflow if it detects a new commit in main that is a routine dependency update from renovatebot.
 Since Renovatebot is configured to auto-merge dependency updates, your package will automatically be published to Nuget when a new version of Godot.NET.Sdk is released or other packages you depend on are updated.
 If this behavior is undesired, remove the `"automerge": true` property from [`renovate.json`](./renovate.json).